alexadamsportfolio/single-body-automaton/the-math-behind-it.md

 <img width="608" height="548" alt="Screenshot 2025-09-21 9 16 29 AM" src="https://github.com/user-attachments/assets/ca00dd51-83a8-4f47-80bb-218c359e6ab1" />

 Thus, automata may provide a computational approach to (pseudo-)Riemannian field theories like general relativity, Berry curvature, and quantum holonomy theory.
-In fact, as I am currently reformatting this documentation I am discovering instances of quantum cellular automata being used to compute lattice field theories.
+In fact, as I am currently reformatting this document I am discovering instances of quantum cellular automata being used to compute lattice field theories (McGuigan, 2003).
 More than computation, I believe the emergence of global behavior from the local rules of automata will provide powerful theoretical angles for the mathematics governing aggregations composed from atomic units, whether it be a fluid from molecules, an intelligence from neurons, or a society from ourselves.

 ## References

-PLACEHOLDER TEXT
+Langton, C. G. (1986).
+Studying artificial life with cellular automata.
+Physica D: Nonlinear Phenomena, 22(1-3), 120–149. https://doi.org/10.1016/0167-2789(86)90237-x

+McGuigan, M. (2003).
+Quantum Cellular Automata from Lattice Field Theories.
+ArXiv.org. https://arxiv.org/abs/quant-ph/0307176